colemanbroad/cpnet3/notes/issues.md

 Let's build a table that computes the stats for every GT dataset.
 We want to cache (pickle) the tracking so we don't have to load, and we want to process it and compute Divisions, Entries, Exits and the total number of objects over all times.
 Note, that a single object can count for both an Entry and an Exit at once, or an Entry and a Division.

 # Hyperparameter Tuning for Detection and Tracking

+Every method with parameters needs it's own tuning!
+For the simplest methods the tuning can be done quickly, by eye.
+Or maybe we could get away with an educated guess.
+But for most methods it's appropriate to use some kind of hyper-optimization routine.
+The choice of routine depends on the structure of the parameter space we're exploring, wether we can take gradients, the cost to evaluate the function and loss, and the shape of the loss over that parameter space.

 # Dynamically adjust batch size to optimize training throughput

 # Make a C lib or static linked lib that offers tracking methods that compete head-to-head with TrackMate